dmbarbour/wikilon/docs/AwelonLang.md

 ## Generic Programming

 A common example of generic programming is that an `add` function should have appropriate meaning based on the arguments given to it - e.g. natural numbers, rational numbers, or vectors.
 This requires some model for overloading.
 My preferences lean towards solutions like Haskell type classes.
-Consider:
+Consider the Haskell `add`:

         add :: (Num a) => a -> a -> a